tamari92/kf2-tournament/guidelines.md

 **Banned weapons are completely removed from the Trader Pod and will be completely inaccessible.** If a weapon is **Cross-Perk** and it is banned for one Perk, then it is banned for all other Perks that can use the weapon as well.

 #### Berserker
+- Blood Sickle
 - HRG Teslauncher
-- Blood Sickle

 #### Commando
-- No bans
+- No Bans

 #### Support
+- Frost Fang
 - HRG Ballistic Bouncer
-- Frost Fang
+- S12 Shockgun

 #### Field Medic
+- Hemoclobber
+- HMTech-501 Grenade Rifle
 - HRG Healthrower
-- Hemoclobber
 - HRG Incision
-- HMTech-501 Grenade Rifle
+- HRG Medic Missile

 #### Demolitionist
-- HRG Kaboomstick
-- HRG Crossboom
 - Blunderbuss
 - Gravity Imploder
+- HRG Bombardier
+- HRG Crossboom
+- HRG Kaboomstick

 #### Firebug
 - Microwave Gun
 - Thermite Bore

 #### Gunslinger
+- HRG Disrupter
 - HRG Winterbite / Dual HRG Winterbites
 - Piranha Pistol / Dual Piranha Pistols
-- HRG Disrupter

 #### Sharpshooter
 - Compound Bow
 - HRG Beluga Beat
 - HRG Head Hunter
 - HV Storm Cannon
+- M99 AMR
 - Rail Gun
-- M99 AMR

 #### Survivalist
+- Freezethrower
+- HRG Arc Generator
 - HRG Locust
+- Killerwatt
 - Reducto Ray
-- Freezethrower
-- Killerwatt
-- HRG Arc Generator

 #### SWAT
 - HRG Bastion